projectstorm/react-diagrams/README.md

 #### How do I use the library?

-Take a look at the tests folders, they have simple and complex examples of the complete usage.
+Take a look at the demo folders, they have simple and complex examples of the complete usage.

 ## Usage Demo and Guide